maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 4. Rewrite `mapview.getMapSync()`.
 Here we assign values for `mapboxMap` and `SymbolManager`.
-   After the style is loaded, add an image into the style for each symbol (id is `marker`), fetch data, then add Symbols.
+   After the style is loaded, add an image into the style for each symbol (id is `marker`), fetch data, then add symbols.

    For more information about `LifecycleScope` usage, please visit the [Android Developer Documentation].